rahilsai/microswimmer-model/README.md

-# microswimmer-model
+# microswimmer-models
 modelling distributions of microswimmers in 2D channel Poissieulle flows with chemotaxis.

+### IBM_noRT_base_model
+this is the base model that is mostly taken from Smitha's paper.
+This is used to build the other models by adding the tumbling.
+Here the parameters are used as the base parameters as well in order to have as a reference point.

+### memory_model

 Normal model with no run and tumble:
 - swimmer_trajectory_DPP